Ubeek/puppet-winsnmp/README.md

 ####Parameters

 #####`r_communities`
 Array of valid Read-Only SNMP Community strings.
-Defaults to contents of 'communities' to preserve backwards compatibility.
+Defaults to none.

 #####`w_communities`
 Array of valid Write SNMP Community strings.
 Defaults to none.

 #####`communities`
-Array of valid SNMP Community strings.
+Array of valid Read-Only SNMP Community strings.
 Defaults to none.
-Deprecated.
+Deprecated, can not be used in conjunction with 'r_communities'.

 #####`contact`
 The value of the RFC1156 `sysContact` object.
 Defaults to none.